joshuabaird/puppet-ipaclient/README.md

 MIT License
 -----------
-Copyright (c) 2014 Stephen Benjamin
+Copyright (c) 2015 Stephen Benjamin & Josh Baird

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),